-In 2015, the fall in Ukraine's steel output, coupled with multi-year lows in global prices for raw materials and steel products, impacted the country's iron are market.
-Output of merchant

-Meanwhile, as Ukraine's coking coal mines in Eastern Ukraine faced disruptions, local steelmakers had to buy more imported coal, which is costlier, in 2015.
+In 2015, the fall in Ukraine's steel output, coupled with multi-year lows in global prices for raw materials and steel products, impacted the country's iron ore market.
+Output of merchant pellets, concentrate and sinter ore declined by 1.5% year-on-year to 76.1 million tonnes, while consumption fell by 13.7% year-on-year to 33.3 million tonnes.
+The Group's total iron ore concentrate production fell by 7.7% year-onyear to 32.2 million tonnes. in Eastern Ukraine faced disruptions, local steelmakers had to buy more imported coal, which is costlier, in 2015.
 While some progress was made in restoring the domestic coking coal supply chain in the second half of the year, major challenges persist.
 Metinvest was no exception, and output of coking coal from its Ukrainian mines in the conflict zone plunged by 77.3% year-on-year to 346 thousand tonnes in 2015.
 To meet its coking coal needs, the Group shipped coking coal from its US mines and purchased coal from third parties.